4u-org/bot-template/README.md

 aerich upgrade
 ```
 more info: https://github.com/tortoise/aerich
-migrations are applied automatically on startup
+Migrations are applied automatically on startup if LOCAL=False